Codecademy/docs/content/python/concepts/strings/terms/rsplit/rsplit.md

 ---
 Title: '.rsplit()'
-Description: 'It is a string method that splits a string into a list of substrings from the right (end) based on a specified delimiter.'
+Description: 'Splits a string into a list of substrings from the right end of the string based on a specified delimiter.'
 Subjects:
   - 'Data Science'
   - 'Web Development'